-2.5 Related Party Transactions
+2.5 Related party transactions

-In 2023, no announcements were made pursuant to article 7:97, §4/1 of the Belgian CCA in respect of related party transactions.
+On May 23, 2024, an announcement was made pursuant to article 7:97, §4/1 of the Belgian CCA in respect of related party transactions.
+The announcement was part of the May 23, 2024 press release that can be found on the Nyxoah website: https://investors.nyxoah.com/press-releases.